 - 2.2.1.
 The Baker Clause is legally enforceable, and our academy is committed to meeting its requirements.
-All pupils in years 8 to 13 are entitled: - To find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point

-- To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships - through options events, assemblies and group discussions and taster events - To understand how to make applications for the full range of academic and technical courses
+All pupils in years 8 to 13 are entitled: - To find out about technical education qualifications and apprenticeships opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point - To hear from a range of local providers about the opportunities they offer, including technical education and apprenticeships - through options events, assemblies and group discussions and taster events - To understand how to make applications for the full range of academic and technical courses

-2.2.1 Minimum Frequency and key stage
+2.2.2 Minimum frequency and key stage

-- 2.2.2.
-All pupils are entitled access to post-16 providers on a minimum of two occasions during each of the first, second and third key phases of their education. - 2.2.3.
+- 2.2.3.
+All pupils are entitled access to post-16 providers on a minimum of two occasions during each of the first, second and third key phases of their education. - 2.2.4.
 In line with the updated Provider Access Legislation, from January 2023, all schools must provide a minimum of six encounters for all students with post 16 providers, as above.
-This is broken down into key phases.

-2.2.4.
-We define the phases as:

-- First key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 13 and ending with 28 February in the following school year (Year 8 and between 1 September and 28 February during Year 9) - Second key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 15 and ending with 28 February in the following school year (Year 10 and between 1 September and 28 February during Year 11) and - Third key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 17 and ending with 28 February in the following school year (Year 12 and between 1 September and 28 February during Year 13) - 2.2.5.
+This is broken down into key phases. - 2.2.5.
+We define the phases as: - First key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 13 and ending with 28 February in the following school year (Year 8 and between 1 September and 28 February during Year 9) - Second key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 15 and ending with 28 February in the following school year (Year 10 and between 1 September and 28 February during Year 11) and - Third key phase: the period beginning at the same time as the school year in which the majority of pupils in the pupils' class attain the age of 17 and ending with 28 February in the following school year (Year 12 and between 1 September and 28 February during Year 13) - 2.2.6.
 For pupils of compulsory school age these encounters are mandatory for all to attend and there will be a minimum of two encounters for year 8 to 9 pupils and two encounters for year 10 to 11 pupils.
 For pupils in year 12 to 13, particularly those that have not yet decided on their next steps, there are two more provider encounters available during this period, which are optional for pupils to attend.

-2.2.2 Content of the provider encounters
+2.2.7 Content of the provider encounters

-- 2.2.6.
-We ensure that each registered pupil meets with a representative range of education and training providers to whom access is given and that the providers will provide the following set of prescribed information, as a minimum: - Information about the provider and the approved technical education qualifications or apprenticeships that the provider offers; - Information about the careers to which those technical education qualifications or apprenticeships might lead;

-- A description of what the learning or training with the provider is like; (including the opportunity to meet staff and students from the provider) and - Responses to questions from the pupils (including our most vulnerable and those with additional learning needs) about the provider or technical education qualifications and apprenticeships. - 2.2.7.
-Where practical, our registered students will have access to a university technical college - 2.2.8.
-Ormiston SWB Academy defines an encounter as at least 1 hour during the academic day.
+- 2.2.8.
+We ensure that each registered pupil meets with a representative range of education and training providers to whom access is given and that the providers will provide the following set of prescribed information, as a minimum: - Information about the provider and the approved technical education qualifications or apprenticeships that the provider offers; - Information about the careers to which those technical education qualifications or apprenticeships might lead; - A description of what the learning or training with the provider is like; (including the opportunity to meet staff and students from the provider) and - Responses to questions from the pupils (including our most vulnerable and those with additional learning needs) about the provider or technical education qualifications and apprenticeships. - 2.2.9.
+Where practical, our registered students will have access to a university technical college - 2.2.10.
+Ormiston SWB Academy defines an encounter as at least 1 hour during the academic day. - 2.2.11.
+Parental involvement is encouraged, and parents may be invited to attend events to meet with providers.